robipozzi/windfire-restaurants-ui/README.md

 For security reasons, either the Frontend and Backend subnets are not directly accessible via SSH.
 Ansible automation script is configured to connect to the target hosts via a Bastion Host, conveniently placed in the Management subnet.

 #### How deployment automation procedure works
+In case of deployment to AWS, the **deploy.sh** script needs to account for the dynamic nature of Cloud architecture; it wraps Ansible to automate deployment tasks, passing [windfire.aws_ec2.yaml](deployment/aws/windfire.aws_ec2.yaml) file as a parameter, which instructs Ansible to get Host IPs from a dynamic inventory, when invoking the Ansible provided playbook [deployment/aws/deploy.yaml](deployment/aws/deploy.yaml).

-In case of deployment to AWS, since Cloud architecture is totally dynamic by nature, the **deploy.sh** script uses 2 other scripts to generate configurations on the fly, based on the dynamic values of the provisioned AWS architecture:
+The **deploy.sh** script uses 2 other scripts to generate configurations on the fly, based on the dynamic values of the provisioned AWS architecture:
 * it delegates the dynamic definition of the configurations needed by Ansible to [deployment/aws/ansible-config.sh](deployment/aws/ansible-config.sh) script
-* it delegates the creation of **config-aws.json** with dynamic definition of the configurations needed by Ansible to o [deployment/aws/appconfig-generator.sh](deployment/aws/appconfig-generator.sh) script
+* it delegates the dynamic creation of **src/assets/config/config-aws.json** configuration file, used by Angular application to externalize configuration parameters, to [deployment/aws/appconfig-generator.sh](deployment/aws/appconfig-generator.sh) script

-### *Ansible dynamic configuration*
+#### *Ansible dynamic configuration*
-The [deployment/aws/ansible-config.sh](deployment/aws/ansible-config.sh) script dynamically defines, based on current AWS architecture, the following 2 files that are used by Ansible:
+The [deployment/aws/ansible-config.sh](deployment/aws/ansible-config.sh) script dynamically defines the following 2 files that are used by Ansible:
 * **ansible-aws.cfg**, which dynamically sets Ansible configuration.
 An example of such a configuration is reported in the following figure

 ![](images/ansible-aws.cfg.png)